Social services complaints procedure for adults and children

 If you are still unhappy following your discussion with a relevant manager and their letter to you under Stage 1 of the Complaints Procedure, you may ask to have another meeting or telephone discussion with a manager from Social Services.
-You may ask to discuss your complaint with the same manager again, or ask for a meeting with a different manager from the Service.

 If you have tried this and are still dissatisfied, or if you would prefer your complaint to be investigated by someone who is not involved in the Service at all, you may ask for an independent investigation to be carried out.
 This is known as Stage 2.

 If you are not satisfied with the way your complaint has been resolved at Stage 1, you can ask for it to progress to Stage 2.
 Or you can ask to bypass Stage 1 and go straight to Stage 2.
 At this stage, the person who investigates your complaint is not an officer at Isle of Anglesey County Council.